grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

 },
 ```

 To add a threshold for the error rate, use the metric `http_req_failed` and enter the error rate that you expect the test to fall within.
-By default, `http_req_failed` counts any HTTP 4xx and HTTP 5xx errors as a failure (but you can change this behavior with [`setResponseCallback()`](https://k6.io/docs/javascript-api/k6-http/setresponsecallback-callback/)).
+By default, `http_req_failed` counts any HTTP 4xx and HTTP 5xx errors as a failure.
+You can change this behavior with [`setResponseCallback()`](https://k6.io/docs/javascript-api/k6-http/setresponsecallback-callback/).

 The threshold above will be met only if the error rate during the test is less than or equal to 5%.